Obi Nwakanma

 Obi Nwakanma is a Nigerian poet, literary critic, journalist and academic at University of Central Florida.
-He writes a regular Sunday column on Vanguard Newspaper called The Orbit.
+He writes a regular Sunday column on Vanguard called The Orbit.
 His works have also appeared in The Punch, ThisDay and TheCable.

 Biography

 Nwakanma was born in Ibadan, Nigeria.
 He was educated at Government College Umuahia.
 He studied English at the University of Jos, and poetry at Washington University in St. Louis where he received his master's degree in Fine Art.
-He further went to Saint Louis University in St. Louis, Missouri where he got his Ph.D.
+He further went to Saint Louis University in St. Louis, Missouri, where he got his Ph.D.
 He is currently a professor at University of Central Florida.